 8. Maintaining Notes

-While setting the objectives and goals of the project during the meeting, it is required that you take down notes according to the inputs of all the attendees.
-This will help in evaluating the outcome of the meeting later.
+While setting objectives and goals during a meeting, it is required that you take down notes according to the inputs of all the attendees, which will help evaluate the outcome of the meeting later.

 9. Facilitating the Meeting

 There must be a facilitator who can address the participants and remind them of the dos and don’ts in the meeting.
 A facilitator can interrupt if anyone is going off track and bring the relevant things back under focus.